 There are national programmes available for medical graduates to obtain specialist postgraduate training and experience in leadership, management, entrepreneurialism and research.

-For more information on your learning environment, see the Kent and Medway Medical School website.
+For more information on your learning and details of the programme please see the Kent and Medway Medical School website.

 *Kent and Medway Medical School will adhere to national and local regulatory guidance regarding clinical placements for medical students.
 This may include additional precautions and or the withdrawal of medical students from placements.
 All attempts will be made to provide alternative, suitable learning opportunities under such circumstances.